cupy/cupy/docs/source/compatibility.rst

 unless users explicitly disable the emission of the warnings in advance.

-See the document of :meth:`chainer.utils.experimental` how developers mark APIs as experimental and how users enable or disable the warnings practically..
+See the document of :meth:`chainer.utils.experimental` how developers mark APIs as experimental and how users enable or disable the warnings practically.

 .. note::
    It is up to developers if APIs should be annotated as experimental or not.